Neeraj0704/Neeraj0704/README.md

 # Neeraj Vijayakumar Pattanashetti

 Hey there!
-I'm Neeraj—a developer deeply interested in artificial intelligence, scalable systems, and the intersection of software engineering and data-driven solutions.
+I'm Neeraj a developer deeply interested in artificial intelligence, scalable systems, and the intersection of software engineering and data-driven solutions.
 I’m constantly exploring ideas in AI, machine learning, and automation, focusing on practical applications and building things that work in the real world.

 ## 👨‍💻 About Me
 - **Passionate about:** AI, machine learning, natural language processing, and building intelligent applications.